Couples' counselling - (now online Skype or Zoom)

 I think the lay person's best access to EFT is through a book called "Hold Me Tight".
-I encourage couples to buy this book.
-It usually costs between $17 and $20 available through www.bookdepository.co.uk - with free shipping, but takes 2-3 weeks to arrive; or sometimes I can lend a spare copy for a few weeks as part of the work together.
+I encourage couples to buy this book (a purple paperback edition).
+It usually costs about $20 available through www.bookdepository.co.uk - with free shipping, but takes 2-3 weeks to arrive; or sometimes I can lend a spare copy for a few weeks as part of the work together.
 It is also available through Unity Books for under $NZ40, or as Kindle book through Amazon for about $US14.
 Wellington Public Library now have about 6 copies in stock - but they seem to be mostly out on loan or 'reserved for pick-up.
 There are a couple of copies in the Kapiti Coast libraries.

 Sue Johnson also has a more recent book called "Love Sense" which provides more background to EFT and attachment theory and research, as well as further examples of working with EFT.
 Some feedback suggests that can be a more helpful book to read than "Hold Me Tight" for couples who have more escalated fighting patterns or are otherwise seriously disconnected.